Geometrical and Kinematic Parameters of the Jet of the Blazar S5 0716+71 in a Helical-Jet Model: Apparent and physical speeds of the jet components in S5 0716+71

-Consider the results listed above within the framework of the helical jet model.
-According to \citet{Rast11} values of the inner jet PA were close to maximum $\approx \!\!25^\circ$, and position angles of the outer jet were of almost minimum values $\approx\!\!15^\circ$.
-From Eq.~(\ref{eq:phimax}) it follows that azimuth angles of the inner and outer jet components are approximately equal to $\varphi_{fast}\!=\!101^\circ$ and $\varphi_{slow}=259^\circ$, respectively. \citet{Rani15} used data taken over the interval 09.2008-10.2010.
-By this time, components being inner in 2004 had moved to the outer jet part and the inner jet PA had the minimum value \citep[see Fig.~8 from ][]{List13}.
-Thus, for a period 2008-2010 the azimuth angle values of the inner and outer jet components are about $\varphi_{slow}=259^\circ$ and $\varphi_{fast}=101^\circ$, respectively.
-According to results of kinematics study of components over the epoch interval 1992.72-2001.17, \citet{Bach05} noted that the inner jet components systematically move slower than those of the outer jet.
-Taking into account that in 1997-1998 the $\text{PA}_\text{in}$ had the minimum values \citep[see also Fig.~8 from][]{List13}, this result is in agreement with the following conclusion.
-In both 2004 and 2008-2010, the fast- and slowly- moving components have the azimuth angle of $101^\circ$ and $259^\circ$, respectively.
-The apparent speed
+Let us consider the results indicated above in our model of a helical jet.
+According to the 2004 data \citep{Rastorgueva11}, the position angle of the inner jet was close to its maximum value, $\approx 25^\circ$, while the position angle of the outer jet was close to its minimum value, 15$^\circ$.
+We found from (\ref{eq:fi}) that the model azimuth angles of the inner and outer jet features are $\varphi_\text{fast}\simeq 101^\circ$ and $\varphi_\text{low}\simeq259^\circ$, respectively. \citet{Rani15} considered data obtained from September 2008 through October 2010.
+By this time, the inner components observed in 2004 had moved to the outer part of the jet, and the inner jet is formed by new components whose position angles have their minimum value \citep[see Fig.~8 in][]{Lister13}.
+Thus, the azimuthal angles of the inner and outer jet components in 2008---2010 are $\varphi_\text{slow}\simeq259^\circ$ and $\varphi_\text{fast}\simeq101^\circ$, respectively.
+The results of an analysis of the kinematics of the jet components in the interval 1992.72---2001.17 indicate that features in the inner jet moved systematically more slowly than those in the outer jet \citep{Bach05}.
+Since, as in 2008---2010, PA$_\text{in}$ had its minimum value in 1997---1998 \citep[see Fig.~8 in][]{Lister13}, this result is also consistent with the conclusion that the rapidly moving components observed in both 2004 and in 2008---2010 have azimuth angles of 101$^\circ$, while slowly moving components have azimuth angles of 259$^\circ$.
+Note that the physical speed of the components $\beta$ (in units of the speed of light) must be roughly the same in order for the helical structure of the jet to exist over a fairly long time.
+With a constant $\beta$, the apparent speed

-At the mentioned azimuth angles, the ballistically moving jet components have similar values $\theta_{fast}=\theta_{slow} \approx8^\circ$ from Eq.~(\ref{eq:cosbal}).
-For non-ballistic motion $\theta_{fast}\approx 3^\circ$ and $\theta_{slow}\approx 13^\circ$ (for $p=5^\circ$) from Eqs.~(\ref{eq:sintheta1}-\ref{eq:g2}).
-Therefore, only in the case of the non-ballistic jet, the discrepancy in azimuth angle values of inner and outer components at different observing epochs naturally explains prima facie contradictory results of the kinematic analysis of the blazar S5~0716+71 jet obtained by \citet{Rast11} and \citet{Rani15}.

-From Equations~(\ref{eq:sintheta1}-\ref{eq:bapp}) one can see that $\beta_{app}$ also depends on $p$.
-Fig.~\ref{fig:fig_9} shows the dependence of the ratio between apparent speeds of inner and outer jet components on the pitch angle for the epoch 2008-2010